selwynpolit/d9book/book/dtt.md

 ], 'Change Status');
 ```

-Note.
-When you define a form in Drupal, it permits you to use a
+Note, when you define a form in Drupal, it permits you to use a
 different variable name in the routing file versus the parameter in the buildForm() function.
 E.g. Here the parameter is called "program":

 ```yaml